herardo-m/herardo-m.github.io/_posts/2024-07-12-InfoSec_Intel.md

   - Advanced Information Security Intelligence Program
 ---

-I am writing this blog to capture my thoughts on leveraging the Data Science Methodology from John Rollins of IBM to build an Advanced Information Security Intelligence Program.
+This blog captures thoughts on leveraging the Data Science Methodology from John Rollins of IBM to build an Advanced Information Security Intelligence Program.

 ## Intelligence: